 Ice-skating champion Lily Kronberger was born in 1887 in Budapest, Hungary, where the participation of Jews in ice-skating was more the result of emulating the Hungarian nobility than of any other factor.
 At the first official world championships in 1906 Kronberger finished third.
 The following year she again took third place.
 Thereafter, she was ranked first until her retirement from competition.

-Kronberger died in 1974 and was inducted into the World Figure Skating Museum in 1997.
+Kronberger died in 1974 and was inducted into the International Jewish Sports Hall of Fame in 1983 and the World Figure Skating Hall of Fame in 1997.

 “Lili Kronberger.”
 International Jewish Sports Hall of Fame, n.d. http://www.jewishsports.net/BioPages/LiliKronberger.htm.

 Matthews, Peter and Ian Morrison.
 The Guinness Encyclopaedia of Sports Records and Results.
 Enfield, UK: Guinness, 1987.